claudioc/boxedo/README.md

 ## Features

-Despite its experimental nature, Joongle includes:
+Despite its experimental nature, Joongle already includes:

 - **Content editing**: Powered by [TipTap](https://tiptap.dev/) for basic WYSIWYG functionality.
 - **Internationalization (i18n)**: Only English is supported at the moment.